-If you’re looking for an after-dinner cocktail that tastes more like dessert, then you’ll go nuts for these Kahlua drinks!
+Do you like after-dinner cocktails that taste more like dessert?
+Then you’ll go nuts for these Kahlua drinks!

 I don’t know what it is, but something about Kahlua makes me feel a little bit fancy whenever I have it.